THE CITY OF FRATTAMAGGIORE

 Thus a new city was born, in fact the Misenate transformed the woods into fruitful land, cultivated hemp, planted the first rudimentary spinning wheels, but above all built a sumptuous temple in honor of San Sosio, their fellow citizen.

-In 1493 Frattamaggiore became the seat of the Gran Corte della Vicaria which was born from the merger of the Tribunal of the Vicar with the Gran Corte, was established by Charles II of Anjou and constituted the first appellate magistracy of all the courts of the Kingdom of Naples for criminal cases and civilians.
+In 1493 Frattamaggiore became the seat of the Gran Corte della Vicaria, which was born from the merger of the Tribunal of the Vicariate with the Gran Corte.
+It was established by Charles II of Anjou and constituted the first appeals court of all the courts of the Kingdom of Naples for criminal and civil cases.

-At the same time, its ropes and hawsers were exported throughout the Spanish empire, probably also accompanying the enterprise of Christopher Columbus.
-In the Bourbon period the canapé craft was transformed into a flourishing textile industry, which was able, at the end of the 19th and the beginning of the 20th century, to rise to the highest European levels.
+At the same time, its ropes and hawsers were exported throughout the Spanish Empire, likely accompanying Christopher Columbus's expedition.
+During the Bourbon period, the hemp craft transformed into a thriving textile industry, which, by the late 19th and early 20th centuries, had risen to the highest levels in Europe.

-In 1901 the tramway networks and public electric lighting were inaugurated, and in 1904 the Church of San Sossio, which houses the bodies of San Sossio and San Severino, became a National Monument.
+In 1901 the tram network and public electric lighting were inaugurated, and in 1904 the Church of San Sossio, which houses the bodies of San Sossio and San Severino, became a National Monument.

 Even today in the town there are buildings and monuments that bear the signs of the various historical periods: medieval, Aragonese-Spanish, Bourbon, nineteenth and early twentieth centuries.